 A food product regulated by the FDA may be labeled gluten-free if:

-a.
-It does NOT contain wheat, rye, barley or their crossbred hybrids like triticale (a gluten-containing grain) OR
+- It is inherently gluten-free, meaning it does NOT contain wheat, rye, barley, or their crossbred hybrids like triticale (a gluten-containing grain) OR

-b.
-It contains a gluten-containing grain or an ingredient derived from a gluten-containing grain that has been processed to less than 20 parts per million (ppm) of gluten.
+- It does NOT contain an ingredient derived from a gluten-containing grain that has been processed to remove gluten (e.g., wheat starch), if the use of that ingredient results in the presence of 20 parts per million (ppm) or more gluten in the food

 Yes.
 Food products that are naturally gluten-free, like bottled spring water or tomatoes, may be labeled “gluten-free.”